Pozo Amargo (Cádiz)

-Pozo Amargo is a town of only 1 inhabitant (INE 2014), that belongs to the municipality of Puerto Serrano, situated in the province of Cádiz, Spain.
-The town is almost inside of the province of Seville, with only a small jut of land keeping it connected to Cádiz, Spain.
-It is located on the bank of the River, Guadaira.
-The name in Spanish means, the Bitter Well.
+Pozo Amargo is a hamlet with 2 inhabitants (INE 2023), that belongs to the municipality of Puerto Serrano, situated in the province of Cádiz, Spain.
+Pozo Amargo is almost completely surrounded by the province of Seville, with only a small jut of land keeping it connected to Cádiz, Spain.
+It is located on the bank of the river Guadaira.
+The name in Spanish means the Bitter Well.

 History

 It has been found that Pozo Amargo was populated since the Iron Age, because still it conserves a wall built by the Iberians during that period.
 It has never been an independent municipality and always has been dependent on Puerto Serrano.